verdan/flaskoidc/README.md

 from flaskoidc import FlaskOIDC from flaskoidc.config import BaseConfig

-# Custom configuration class, a subclass of DAPConfig
+# Custom configuration class, a subclass of BaseConfig
 CustomConfig(BaseConfig):
     DEBUG = True